limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 ![](https://i.imgur.com/c6OOjp7.png)

-Most sites these days that aren’t just displaying content will fail in interesting &amp; mysterious ways if you don’t have JavaScript enabled.
+Most sites these days that aren’t just displaying content will fail in interesting & mysterious ways if you don’t have JavaScript enabled.
 For the general population, Firefox will appear broken.

 > Fun historical fact: If you disabled JavaScript in Netscape 4, CSS would also stop working — because CSS was applied to the page using… JavaScript.